Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Numerical simulations

 While the early-time evolution of the perturbed ICM depends on the type and parameters of the perturbation, the number of spatial dimensions, and even on the numerical properties of the code, we find that the late-time ICM converges in all cases onto a qualitatively similar spiral quasi-steady state, as demonstrated for the nominal offset simulations in Fig.~\ref{fig:DifferentEvolution}.
 As the figure shows, the density evolution in 2D-GADGET, 3D-GADGET and Athena differs substantially at early times, especially on small scales, but by $t\sim 30\Gyr$, the simulations show a fairly similar spiral structure.

 Although some differences are still found between different late-time configurations, as seen for example in the right column of Fig.~\ref{fig:DifferentEvolution}, these variations are mostly associated with different levels of spiral tightness, induced by the different properties of viscosity in each simulation.
-In these simulations, the quasi-steady state emerges around $t\sim 20\Gyr$, with modest subsequent evolution.
-This timescale depends on the perturbation and on viscosity, and in more realistic scenarios should become substantially shorter due to cooling, radial flows, and additional physical processes.
+In these simulations, the quasi-steady state stabilizes around $t\sim 20\Gyr$, with modest subsequent evolution.
+This timescale depends on the perturbation and on viscosity, and in more realistic scenarios should become substantially shorter due to cooling, radial flows, and additional physical processes such as magnetic layers isolating the discontinuities.

 The late-time structure is broadly consistent with the self-similar model of \S\ref{subsec:SelfSimilar}: a combination of a trailing, hyperbolic spiral in the equatorial plane with semicircles in perpendicular planes, rotating differentially and eventually saturating to uniform rotation, with only small velocities in the co-rotating frame.
 This quasi-spiral structure consists of mixed gas phases delineated by a spiral contact discontinuity, with a subtle pressure spiral locking-in the different phases and preventing them from sinking or buoyantly rising.
 The azimuthal density and temperature profiles are found to be approximately linear, while the pressure profile is approximately a concave parabola.
 The azimuthally-averaged radial profiles show modest changes after the structure has formed, with evidence for both local and global convection instabilities where the spiral was tight.
 Overall, these properties are consistent with the modelling in \S\ref{subsec:SelfSimilar} and \S\ref{subsec:NonSelfSimilar}.
 In what follows, we describe different aspects of the emerging quasi-steady state.